 What is Linguistics?

-It is the study of these knowledge systems in all their aspects: how is such a knowledge system structured, how is it acquired, how is it used in the production and comprehension of messages, how does it change over time?
-Linguists consequently are concerned with a number of particular questions about the nature of language.
+Linguistics is the study of linguistic knowledge systems in all their aspects: how is such a knowledge system structured, how is it acquired, how is it used in the production and comprehension of messages, how does it change over time?
+Consequently, linguists are concerned with a number of particular questions about the nature of language.
 What properties do all human languages have in common?
 How do languages differ, and to what extent are the differences systematic, i.e. can we find patterns in the differences?
 How do children acquire such complete knowledge of a language in such a short time?
 What are the ways in which languages can change over time, and are there limitations to how languages change?
 What is the nature of the cognitive processes that come into play when we produce and understand language?

 How can we help you?